MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-playback.md

 ## Ribbon button time travel navigation

-Alternatively use the ribbon buttons to navigate in the trace.
+Alternatively, use the ribbon buttons to navigate in the trace.

 ![Screen shot of WinDbg Preview showing start recording checkbox](images/ttd-ribbon-buttons.png)

-## Use the !tt extension to travel in time

-Provide a time position in any of the following formats to travel to that point in time.

-!tt <position> - Time travel to the given position in the trace.

-- If <position> is a decimal number between 0 and 100, it travels to approximately that percent into the trace.
-For example:
-    - !tt 0                   - Time travel to the beginning of the trace
-    - !tt 50                  - Time travel to halfway through the trace
-    - !tt 100                 - Time travel to the end of the trace

-- If <position> is #:#, where # are a hexadecimal numbers, it travels to that position.
-If the number after : is omitted, it's defaulted to zero.
-    - !tt 1A0:                - Time travel to position 1A0:0
-    - !tt 1A0:0               - Time travel to position 1A0:0
-    - !tt 1A0:12F             - Time travel to position 1A0:12F

-- If the : is omitted, then the second number must have precisely 16 hexadecimal digits, with zeros for left-padding.
-    - !tt 1A0000000000000012F - Time travel to position 1A0:12F

 ## Trace Segment Terminology

 This table summarizes the major elements of a TTD Trace.

-Keyframe -
+TBD - Diagram

-Key frame​
-Place in a trace where replay can start with no previous data​
+Keyframe - Place in a trace where replay can start with no previous data​.
+Trace segment​ - Part of a recorded thread between two key frames​ Sequencing point​ - Orderable event in the trace​ Instruction Position Reference -

 Position -

-Trace segment​
-Part of a recorded thread between two key frames​

-Sequencing point​
-Orderable event in the trace​

-Instruction Position Reference -

 ## Example TTD Playback